Shalini Urs: Conferences

-Dr. Urs was instrumental in bringing the International Conference on Asian Digital Library (ICADL), one of the biggest digital library conferences, to India and organized it in Bangalore in 2001.
+Dr. Urs was instrumental in bringing the International Conference on Asian Digital Library, one of the biggest digital library conferences, to India and organized it in Bangalore in 2001.
 She brought the series again in 2013.
 She also initiated and has organized a well-known Academia-Industry Summit series called the InfoVision-Knowledge Summit in collaboration with industries such as Rediff.com, Microsoft Research, and industry bodies such as CII and BCIC since 2005 and has brought speakers from across the globe including star speakers such as Jimmy Wales (founder of Wikipedia) and Prabhakar Raghavan, Vice President of Engineering at Google and others.

 International School of Information Management (ISiM)

-The International School of Information Management (ISiM) is the first Information School (iSchool) founded by Shalini Urs with seed funding from the Ford Foundation to explore the feasibility of establishing an interdisciplinary institute focused on training and educating students to develop knowledge and skill sets in the broad-based domain of the science, technology, and management of information at the intersection of 'information' 'technology' and 'society' in line with the motto of iSchools..
+The International School of Information Management (ISiM) is the first Information School (iSchool) founded by Shalini Urs with seed funding from the Ford Foundation to explore the feasibility of establishing an interdisciplinary institute focused on training and educating students to develop knowledge and skill sets in the broad-based domain of the science, technology, and management of information at the intersection of 'information' 'technology' and 'society' in line with the motto of iSchools.
 ISiM was established in 2005 in partnership with the University of Pittsburgh, International Institute of Information Technology, Bangalore and Informatics India as an industry partner.